shobhitkukreti/aarch64-tut/README.md

-The ARMv8 or AArch64 bit processor will never be used in bare metal code.This bare-metal-ish code is written for understanding.
-Since it is emulated on QEMU you will probably not burn something down or maybe you will
+The ARMv8 or AArch64 bit processor will never be used in bare metal code.This bare-metal-ish code is written for understanding the programmer's model.
+Since it is emulated on QEMU you will probably not burn something down or maybe you will.

 1) The software runs on an emulated Cortex-A57 on QEMU